zipCoder933/Xbuilders-Legacy/to do.md

    3. Convert block mesh to opengl
    3. Optimize the custom vehicle

+See if the lightmap has been set to initialized if the chunk was loaded from the file We dont need to generate sun for already saved chunks

+replace inBoundsOfSLM with  distToPlayer < viewDist

 ### switching to P3D+LWJGL?
 * This would take too much time
 * As far as I can tell has no advantages